-The major banks, which experienced losses in 2004, have reported very positive earnings for both 2005 and for the first half of 2006.
+The major banks have reported very positive earnings for both 2006 and for the first half of 2007.

-The Faroese Securities Market (VMF) had its first corporate listing - P/F Atlantic Petroleum - in June 2005.
+The Faroese Securities Market (VMF) now has three listed companies P/F Atlantic Petroleum, P/F Føroya Banki and P/F Eik Banki - the two banks were listed in 2007.
 New bond issues of the Faroese Government have all been listed on the market as well.
-Some of the publicly held companies will be listed on VMF when they are privatized.
-It is not clear if all of them or only some will be listed.
-Confer Section 7, page 25.
+The publicly held companies will be listed on VMF when they are privatized.
+It is not clear at present if all of them or only some will be listed.
+Confer Section 7 & 8.

 The 500 and 1000-króna notes were released during 2004 and 2005.
-The release of the 1000-króna note in September 2005 completed the issuing of new notes, which has been in progress from 2001.
+The release of the 1000-króna note in September 2005 completed the issuing of new notes, which had been in progress from 2001.